gSchool/ada-CS-Fundamentals-Internship/07-algorithms/05-sliding-window.md

 ![Sliding Window with an Integer Array](images/sliding-window-integer-array.png)

 We could do the same thing with a string using string slicing.
-In fact, most problems that can be will involve either a string or an array.
+In fact, most problems that can be solved with the sliding window technique will involve either a string or an array.

 It is also possible with some slight adjustments to perform the sliding window technique on a data structure such as a hashmap or a linked list, but accessing and storing values within the window may not be as straightforward because (at least in Python) we cannot slice a dictionary or linked list in the same way that we can a string or an array.